Use the form below to search fantastic deals on Ryedale Hotels, B&Bs, Self-catering accommodation.

 Pickering is a tourist centre and as such has numerous places where visitors can enjoy themselves.
 At the top of the sloping market place, where a busy street market takes place on Mondays, is the parish church of St. Peter and St. Paul, where 15th century murals decorate the walls, and whose magnificent spire dominates the skyline.

 At the bottom of the market place is the North Yorkshire Moors Railway station where you can board the 18-mile steam railway running through the spectacular scenery of the North York Moors National Park and to the North Yorkshire Coast.
-The railway is the second longest hertiage line in the UK and the station at Goathland has featured in the Harry Potter films and TV's Heartbeat.
+The railway is the second longest heritage line in the UK and the station at Goathland has featured in the Harry Potter films and TV's Heartbeat.

 For those wanting to know more about the history of Pickering there is Beck Isle Museum with its fascinating colection of artefacts, mainly from the Victorian era and a collection of local photographs by Sidney Smith.

 Pickering Castle lies to the north, a splendid example of a 12th century motte and bailey construction, and which was once also a royal hunting lodge.
-Originally built of wood by William the Conqueror to suppress rebelious northerners.
+Originally built of wood by William the Conqueror to suppress rebellious northerners.

 Pickering Trout Lake and the Moorland Trout Farm, where you can catch your tea and feed the fish, are close at hand.